 Love

 Yes, love is the number one reason why we stay in an abusive relationship.
 Most people I know married for love.
 I certainly did!
 But I think my concept of love wasn’t as clear as I thought it was.
 It was influenced by others’ perceptions of who I was and was performance-based.
-The truth was, I didn’t love who I was or saw myself as important, due to past experiences in my childhood and teenage years.
+The truth was, I didn’t love who I was or see myself as important due to past experiences in my childhood and teenage years.
 In addition to those experiences, my parents weren’t around to nurture my sense of self-worth.
 This led to a faulty concept of love which made it difficult to tell the difference between healthy love versus sick love.

 Love in an abusive relationship means one person does all the giving and the other person does all the taking.
-Once you realize that fact, you can change your unhealthy concept of love and replace it with healthy love.
+Once you realize that, you can change your unhealthy concept of love and replace it with healthy love.
 As Christians, we don’t have to look too far because Christ demonstrated what healthy love is.

 Fear